 Notice is hereby given that the 2018 Annual General Meeting of the Church Monuments Society will be held at 2.00pm on Saturday, 22nd September 2018 at St Olave, Hart Street, London EC3R 7NB.

-At the conclusion of business there will be a tour of the monuments, including that of Elizabeth Pepys, and Dr Julian Litten will talk about Samuel Pepys.
+At the conclusion of business there will be a guided tour of the monuments, including that of Elizabeth Pepys, and Dr Julian Litten will talk about Samuel Pepys.
 The meeting will conclude with refreshments.

 The Church Monuments Society was founded in 1979 and offers a focus for all who have an interest in church monuments of all types and periods.
 It was conceived to encourage the appreciation, study and conservation of church monuments both in the UK and abroad.

 The Society organises biennial symposia, annual study days, an AGM, at least three excursions a year and some additional ad hoc events.
 The Society publishes an annual academic journal ‘Church Monuments’ and a less formal, informative twice yearly Newsletter.
 These publications are provided free to members, but may be purchased separately.

 Please note that the Church Monuments Society is not able to offer grant aid.